-At a bond election held within the District on May 8, 2010, the voters of the District authorized the issuance of a total of \$28,250,000 principal amount of unlimited tax bonds for water, wastewater and drainage facilities.
+At a bond election held within the District on November 6, 2007, the voters of the District authorized the issuance of a total of \$17,000,000 principal amount of unlimited tax bonds for water, wastewater and drainage facilities.
 See "Issuance of Additional Debt" and "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED" below.
-The Bonds are the second issuance of debt by the District.
+The Bonds are the sixth issuance of debt by the District (including one series of unlimited tax refunding bonds).
 The TCEQ has authorized the District to sell the Bonds for the purposes described in "THE SYSTEM - Use and Distribution of Bond Proceeds."